• What Can Yoga Teachers Learn from Bodywork?

 - Osteopathy & Chiropractic

-- Naturopathic & Homeopathic medicine.
+- Naturopathic & Homeopathic medicine

-DSL was even in acupuncture school for a time, but found he was more drawn to Western approaches to alternative medicine.
+DSL was even in acupuncture school for a time, but found he was more drawn to Western approaches to Alternative Medicine.
 Along the way, he’s extensively studied & applied the orthodox medical sciences of Structural Anatomy, Functional & Postural Kinesiology, Physiology & Neurology, as well as certain aspects of medical pathology.
 To round it all out, studies of various forms of philosophy, psychology & personal growth — from a meld of primarily Western but some Essential Eastern Elements — add to the deeper meanings of what it means to be a Human Being, as well as what supports their intellectual, meditative & physical development. …

 Developing the CORE of the DSL Method

-of Yoga Therapeutics
+of Yoga Therapy